Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ### 9.1 Download the IS database

+As at August 2022, the lastest verison of the ISfinder database (2020-Oct) has a known [bug](https://github.com/thanhleviet/ISfinder-sequences/issues/5) not yet fixed.
+Unless this has since been resolved, please ensure to use the 2019-09-25 commit, by checking out that commit with its commit ID/SHA.

-First, download the ISfinder database to your workdir (this is a small database):
+First, download the ISfinder database to your workdir (this is a small database), then checkout the correct commit:

 ```
 git clone https://github.com/thanhleviet/ISfinder-sequences.git
+git checkout 2e9162bd5e3448c86ec1549a55315e498bef72fc
 ```

 At the time of writing, Prokka is not a global app on Gadi so please install and test.
 Run `prokka --depends` then ensure you have all listed dependencies.
 During testing, we found three required perl modules not globally installed (XML::Simple, BioPerl, Bio::SearchIO::hmmer3 ) so if you are using a self-install Prokka app, ensure to also install these Perl modules and add them to the PERL5LIB path in the '.base' module load file, like below: